 (1) Accrued capital expenses are transaction costs associated with the issuance of notes which have not yet been invoiced and form a component of the total other payables balance.

-(2) Other movements relate to movements of the fair value hedge (including FX movement) and capitalisation or amortisation of issuance costs.
+(2) Other movements capitalisation or amortisation of issuance costs.

 Notes to the financial statements (continued) Section 4: Other notes (continued)

 4.2 Related party transactions